Pumpkin Protein Balls

 How To Store

 Store in an airtight container in the fridge for up to a week.
+Or, for longe storage freeze in a freezer safe container or bag for up to two months.

 Frequently Asked Questions

-Can you make these without protein powder?
+Can I make these without protein powder?

 Yes you can, but you’ll need to increase the dry ingredients or there will be too much moisture.
 You can do this by using 2 cups of rolled oats, adding some oat flour or coconut flour, or adding an extra 2 tbsp of flaxseed.
 They will also be lower in protein, of course.
 You can use collagen protein powder, too!